The name of the Club shall be the Northern King Charles Spaniel Club.

 Any Member who shall be suspended under Kennel Club Rule A42j(4) and/or any member whose dog(s) is/are disqualified under Kennel Club Rule A42j(8) shall, ipso facto, cease to be a Member of the Club for the duration of the suspension and/or disqualification.

-If the conduct of any Member, in the opinion of the Committee of the Club be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may at a meeting, the notice convening which includes, as an object, the consideration of the the Club shall be called for the purpose of passing a resolution to expel him/her.
+If the conduct of any Member, in the opinion of the Committee of the Club be injurious or likely to be injurious to the character or interests of the Club, the Committee of the Club may at a meeting, the notice convening which includes, as an object, the consideration of the the rotation.
+Any members voted on the Committee will take the rotational place of the members they replace.
+Officers shall retire in four year rotation and shall be eligible for re-election without nomination.

 16.0 KENNEL CLUB THE FINAL COURT OF APPEAL